If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST ELECTRIC GRILL

-If you expected us to recommend anything but George Foreman grills for the best portable electric grill, we are not sorry to disappoint.
 If you’ve never used a George Foreman grill before, they work great and are, for lack of a better term, idiot-proof.
 The George Foreman 12-Serving Rectangular Electric Grill is no different.

 It offers 200 square inches of cooking space and you’ll never have to worry about a flammable fuel source since it plugs into a standard AC outlet.
 Nonstick coating makes cooking and clean-up a breeze, and if you don’t need the included stand, it’s removable.